 Dawn feels a tingle flash through her.
 She'd seen such Courtly manners in films, but no one had ever used such with her.
 She senses that with this man it's not an affectation, this is his normal manner.
 "Ducky," she smiles, her voice still quietly shy.

 She had been as uncomfortable about this evening as Abby had been, even more so because lately she doesn't do well in social situations.
 When they'd gone shopping for clothes - rental, fortunately, rather than purchase - she'd been taken aback by her friend's suggestions, based upon the reputation of the place to which they had been invited.
 Upon seeing the tuxedoed man in this overwhelming setting, she's even more nervous.
-A meal here would cost an entire week's salary on a kindergarten teacher's wages.
+A meal here would cost a week's salary on a kindergarten teacher's wages.
 To be guests of a man she's never met is a daunting prospect.

 She's amazed, however, to realize her discomfort has been put aside barely seconds after meeting this man - and all without her awareness.